Personal injury protection (“PIP’) insurance coverage in Maryland is available more often than the insurance companies want you to believe.

 Example of How PIP Coverage Works in Maryland

-This no-fault coverage is very advantageous when you are injured in a car accident in Maryland because it essentially allows you to recover twice for your medical bills and lost wages.
+This no-fault coverage is very advantageous when you are injured in a car accident in Maryland because it allows you to recover twice for your medical bills and lost wages.

 The at-fault driver’s insurance company will rarely lie to you about how this works.
 But they know you likely don’t understand it and will take advantage of that lack of understanding to pay you less on your claim if you are trying to handle your claim without a lawyer.